 Office Action is the communication medium between the patent examiner and filer.
 It states the areas of improvement within the patent application.
 It includes mistakes, or rejection, in the patent application.
-In order to clarify or pass the application from the patent examiner, the possible changes are specified.
-Just like a patent application, an office action is also very specific and detailed.
+To clarify or pass the form from the patent examiner, the possible changes are specified.
+Just like a patent application, an office action is also particular and detailed.
 Let us focus on the office action elements now.

 Office Action Elements